Ali Kushayb: Background

-Alleged criminal activity in Darfur
+Criminal activity in Darfur

-The ICC charged Kushayb with 504 assassinations, 20 rapes, and the forced displacement of 41,000 people.
+The ICC charged Kushayb with 504 counts of murder, 20 rapes, and the forced displacement of 41,000 people.
 In one of the various attacks by Ali Kushayb and the militia under his command, a survivor reported that 150 people were murdered, in which 30 children were killed, all in 90 minutes.
 Similarly, a woman who survived the pillaging of her village, Galania, and arrived to a refugee camp in Chad, related how one day the Janjaweed militia arrived at her town to kill civilians.
 Her husband was the first to be killed, and while she tried to run away she was caught by militia soldiers, and, at the command of Kushayb, was forced at knifepoint to confess she was "tora-bora," or a rebel.
 After she arrived in Chad, other victims told similar stories of the horrors they underwent by the militia under the command of Kushayb: sixteen women were murdered, from which six were elderly women, children were thrown into a fire, houses were burned, countless were tortured and wounded, a dozen others were killed.

 Kushayb has been accused of personally participating in attacks against civilians in the towns of Kodoom, Bindisi, Mukjar and Arawala and surrounding areas between August 2003 and March 2004.
 Kushayb was reported to be working for Ahmed Haroun.
 Eyewitnesses have reported meetings between Kushayb and Haroun.
 In one instance in August 2003, for example, Kushayb and Haroun supposedly met in the town of Mukluk, where Haroun provided money and arms to Kushayb for the militia.
 After their meeting Kushayb led the militia in an attack on the town of Bindisi.
 The attack lasted five days, during which more than 100 people were killed including 30 children.

 In December 2003 in the town of Arawala, a witness reported Kushayb inspecting her and other women who had been tied to a tree naked to be raped repeatedly by Janjaweed militia soldiers.
 According to the ICC, Kushayb directly participated in the murder of 32 men in the town of Mukjar.
 Fifteen minutes after Kushayb and his soldiers took the men from the village, gunshots were heard and 32 dead bodies were found the next day.
 In another attack led by Kushayb near Mukjar, a man was arrested and told what he witnessed: